Jane Austen's literary universe: The outsiders

 Whether they are the main protagonists or secondary characters, unmarried women would have no chance of marrying satisfactorily if money and social position were the only criteria: the Bingley sisters seek to rule out Jane Bennet, as they “may wish for [their brother] [...] to marry a young lady who will bring him fortune, high connections and honors”.
-Jane Fairfax may be elegant and perfectly educated, but Franck knows she's too poor to be accepted by the proud Mrs Churchill.
+Jane Fairfax may be elegant and perfectly educated, but Frank knows she's too poor to be accepted by the proud Mrs Churchill.
 General Tilney, who warmly welcomed Catherine Morland when he mistook her for a wealthy heiress, drove her away without explanation and wanted Henry to forget her when he thought she was poor.

 Jane Austen also introduces penniless manipulators determined to make a place for themselves in society: Lucy Steele, who, through flattery, succeeds in getting herself married to Robert Ferrars and appreciated by his wealthy mother-in-law; Isabella Thorpe, whose coquetry ultimately does her a disservice; or even Penelope Clay, the "dangerous" pretty widow suspected of wanting to be married to Sir Walter, whom Mr. Elliot finally takes with him to London.
 But she doesn't forget that there are losers: young girls who fail to settle down become honorable spinster daughters, sometimes reduced to misery, like the good but unbearably talkative Hetty Bates.
 On the other hand, those who married for love sometimes found themselves destitute due to early widowhood, like Mrs Dashwood, or ruined by carelessness and male malpractice, like Mrs Smith, Anne Elliot's friend.
 Despite their financial difficulties, however, they are not unhappy: Miss Bates's natural generosity and kindness, and Mrs Smith's resilience, enable them to bear their impecuniosity with nobility and fortitude.